-This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
-It also explains how we'll store and handle that data, and keep it safe.
+This privacy statement explains the types of personal information we collect about you when you interact with us.
+It also explains how we use information about you and how we protect your privacy.

 We hope the following information will answer any questions you have but if not, please do get in touch with us.
 We’ve broken it up into sections so it’s easy for you to access.

 It’s likely that we’ll need to update this Privacy Notice from time to time.
 We’ll notify you of any significant changes when you visit our website.

 The Futures Group – which we’ll refer to as ‘Futures’ in this information – is made up of a number of related brands and businesses: Futures for You, Futures for Business and Futures Employment Solutions.

 To keep things simple throughout this notice, ‘we’ and ‘us’ means the Group and its brands.

 We have a Data Protection Office, which makes sure we respect your rights and follow the law.
 You may contact us at any time to discuss any concerns or ask any questions about how we look after your personal information.

 Please contact the Data Protection Office at DataProtect@the-futures-group.com or by writing to:

 Fifth Floor, Pearl House